 So clear any leaves or other debris before we get started.
 Consider getting yourself a garden vac if you have a particularly big area to clear.

 Now as you can see moss has got a bit of a hold in my lawn over the winter.
-The best thing for treating that is something like this Evergreen Complete.
-That not only kills off moss it gives it a good dose of nitrogen and that helps boost grass growth and it will also help to keep down some of these weeds.
+The best thing for treating that is something like this Evergreen Complete, that will not only kills off moss it gives it a good dose of nitrogen and that helps boost grass growth and it will also help to keep down some of these weeds.

 So there we go.
 Not exactly a bowling green just yet, but with that preparation and regular mowing throughout the summer my lawn is going to be looking pretty good.
 Lawnmower blades and other parts are available for all makes and models at espares.co.uk, thanks for watching.